open-telemetry/oteps/text/0202-events-api.md

 ## Comparing with Span Events

-* Span Events are events recorded within spans using Trace API.
+- Span Events are events recorded within spans using Trace API.
 It is not possible to create independent Events using Trace API.
 The Events API must be used instead.
-* Span Events were added in the Trace spec when Logs spec was in early stages.
+- Span Events were added in the Trace spec when Logs spec was in early stages.
 Ideally, Events should only be recorded using LogRecords and correlated with Spans by adding Span Context in the LogRecords.
 However, since Trace API spec is stable Span Events MUST continue to be supported.
-* We may still add a configuration option to the `TracerProvider` to create LogRecords for the Span Events and associate them with the Span using Span Context in the LogRecords.
-Note that in this case, if a noop TracerProvider is used it will not produce LogRecords for Span Events.
+- We may add a configuration option to the `TracerProvider` to create LogRecords for the Span Events and associate them with the Span using Span Context in the LogRecords.
+Note that in this case, if a noop TracerProvider is used it will not produce LogRecords for the Span Events.